ranishaar/graphql-api-testframework/README.md

 ## Test Descriptions

-1. **API Authorization Tests**:

-   - This suite tests the authorization process for the API.
+1. **API Authorization Tests**: This suite tests the authorization process for the API.
    - Test 1: Verifies that authorization fails with an invalid API key.

+2. **Endpoint Response Model Schema Tests**: This suite verifies the model schema of endpoint responses.
+   - Test 1: Verifies the model schema of Ethereum transactions response.

+3. **Coin Data Retrieval Tests**: This suite retrieves coin data and verifies it.
+   - Test 1: Verifies the count of failed Ethereum transactions.